 Although two-tone color schemes will continue to remain popular for a large portion of home exterior designs, there is no denying that adding a third color to the palette provides a huge boost to the design, both in terms of the options that now become available and the potential look and feel that can be achieved.

 This colonial style home features a very light and cool color palette of white paint and masonry that is paired with cyan siding on the upper floor of the house.
-And at first glance, the black roof gutters aren’t quite as immediately noticeable as it has been in the previous examples we have shown.
+At first glance, the black gutters aren’t as noticeable as in previous examples.

 Although the black and white color scheme is most commonly used on modern home exterior designs nowadays, having black gutters on a white house is not that rare in more traditional looks, as we can see in this example.